5 yaki nori seaweed sheets

 - Whilst the carrots are steaming, pre-heat the oil in a wok, or deep saucepan to 160°C on medium-high heat, Induction setting 6-7.

 - In a blender, combine the seaweed, onion powder, salt and sesame seeds.
 Blitz until it all combines into a fine powder.
 Place in a container and reserve.

-- Drain the potato slices and fry in small batches until crisp and golden, season while
+- Drain the potato slices and fry in small batches until crisp and golden, season while hot with salt.

 - Remove the cooked carrot from the Steam Oven and blend in a food processor along with garlic, tahini paste, lemon juice, miso and vinegar until smooth, season to taste with salt and lemon juice.